grenas405/genesis-trace/examples/README.md

 ## License

-All examples are provided under the same MIT license as Console Styler.
+All examples are provided under the same MIT license as GenesisTrace.